-In the Food Science major, we empower students to nourish the world.
+In the food science major, we empower students to nourish the world.

 What is food science?

-The Food Science Concentrations
+Food Science concentrations

 Advanced Food Science

-Advanced Food Science is the curriculum approved by the Institute of Food Technologists (IFT), the key international professional society for food scientists.
+Advanced food science is the curriculum approved by the Institute of Food Technologists (IFT), the key international professional society for food scientists.
 Students are strongly advised to follow this concentration if they anticipate graduate study following completion of the BS, as many graduate programs in food science require the advanced chemistry and calculus coursework included in this concentration.
 In addition, students must follow this concentration to be eligible for IFT scholarships.

 Culinology is the curriculum approved by the Research Chefs Association (RCA) and is designed for students who want to blend culinary and food science principles in ingredient development, food product development, or in entrepreneurial pursuits.
 Some students choose this route after completing a professional culinary program or choose to attend one after earning their B.S.